 - Explanation of the change: Former requirement 5.27.1.1.
 The language was modified slightly to include that the facility needs defined release procedures that are being followed. - Guidance on evaluation of criteria: Food Safety Professionals will review and evaluate release procedures and associated records.

-5.26 Design Standards (formerly 5.28)
+5.26 Design Standards

-5.26.1.1 Critical - The facility has design standards that apply to an effective mechanism in place to ensure that sanitary design principles are considered as part of all structural and equipment designs, repairs, modifications, or purchases to reduce the potential for contamination, cross-contact, and pest infestations, and make cleaning changes to facilitate cleaning efforts.
+5.26.2.1 Minor - The facility has an effective mechanism in place to ensure that sanitary design principles are considered as part of all structural and equipment designs, repairs, modifications, or purchases.